 How to Use Breakpoints

-If you have set a breakpoint on a step, execution pauses there.
+If you have set a breakpoint on a step, it means that execution pauses there, so you can investigate.

 Click Play anytime to continue execution after pausing at a breakpoint, or click Stop to close the debugger.